ibireme/yyjson/doc/DataStructure.md

 # Data Structure

-yyjson have 2 types of data structures: immutable and mutable.
+yyjson has 2 types of data structures: immutable and mutable.

 When reading a JSON, yyjson returns immutable document and values;<br/>
 When building a JSON, yyjson creates mutable document and values.<br/>